 Setting a definition of underemployment at 35 hours a week or fewer, two-thirds of Rwandese adults can be defined as underemployed.
-Those working in farm jobs are the most likely to be underemployed, although it should be noted that farm workers must spend more time on gathering fodder for animals, fetching water and firewood, and marketing produce, which is not here counted as economic activity.
+Those working in farm jobs are the most likely to be underemployed, although it should be noted that farm workers must spend more time on gathering fodder for animals, fetching water and firewood, and marketing produce, activities which are not here counted as economic activity.

-Only Kigali City has a significant percentage of the population work more than 35 hours a week, which is related to the higher than average proportion of jobs in Kigali that are non-farm paid work.
+Only Kigali City has a significant percentage of the population working more than 35 hours a week, which is related to the higher than average proportion of jobs in Kigali that are non-farm paid work.

-In Musanze district, 65% of adults worked 35 hours or fewer in all their jobs in the seven days prior to survey data collection and are classified as underemployed; this is just below the national average of 68.7%, as indicated in Figure 5.4 below.
+In Nyamasheke district, 71.3% of adults worked 35 hours or fewer in all their jobs in the seven days prior to the survey data collection and are classified as underemployed.